-I recently posted to my Instagram account a patient’s before-and-after photographs showing a non surgical revision rhinoplasty using fillers.
-The San Francisco patient wasn’t happy with her surgical rhinoplasty that was performed by another doctor.
+A while back, I posted to my Instagram account a patient’s non surgical revision nose job before and after photos.
+The San Francisco patient wasn’t happy with her surgical rhinoplasty results from another doctor.
 She felt that the tip of her nose appeared “pinched” and the angles a bit exaggerated.
 She visited my office to see if we could improve the appearance by creating more natural, healthy-looking contours.
 It took 3 separate treatments spread out over about a year, but the results were worth it.

-One of the commenters on that post said most surgeons recommended not to get fillers after having rhinoplasty surgery and asked how I was able to “work around” the issue.
+One of the commenters on that post said most surgeons recommend not getting fillers after having rhinoplasty surgery and asked how I was able to “work around” the issue.
 In this post, I’d like to share my response and emphasize the importance of choosing a highly trained and experienced surgeon to perform non surgical revision rhinoplasty.

 Some patients are unsatisfied with the appearance of their nose after surgical rhinoplasty, but are hesitant to undergo a second revision surgery.
-Fortunately, non surgical revision with filler can be a safe alternative with excellent outcomes for a couple of reasons.
+Fortunately, non surgical revision with filler can be a safe alternative with excellent outcomes for a few reasons.

 Less Trauma = Less Risk

 Revision surgery can create new trauma, new scar tissue, and the possibility of damage to the nose when performing the procedure.
 The surgery is invasive whether patients are looking to make big or small modifications to their initial outcomes.
 Every time you separate the skin, you are disrupting the blood supply with a possibility of weakening the structure of the nose that can cause new problems.

 Fillers, on the other hand, can:

 - Address areas without disrupting the internal anatomy